junxit/us-congress-bills-111/metadata.md

 - 2010-07-29 — Motion to reconsider laid on the table Agreed to without objection.
 - 2010-07-29 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 335 - 81 (Roll no. 487). (text: CR 7/27/2010 H6101-6102)
 - 2010-07-29 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 335 - 81 (Roll no. 487).(text: CR 7/27/2010 H6101-6102)
+- 2010-07-30 — Received in the Senate.
+- 2010-08-05 — Read twice and referred to the Committee on the Judiciary.